 Secondly, the worst crime imaginable is to curse the king.
 When Solomon ascended the throne, the people shouted “God save the King!”
 (1 Kings 1:39) Ultimately our hope is in the Messiah – the true King – to represent His people, fight their battles and win their victories.
 To spurn Him is therefore to spurn all hope.

 Finally, Solomon thinks of birds as messengers.
 This is an important biblical connection as the Spirit is represented by a dove.
 He who communicates our thoughts to God and His thoughts to us.

 the Spirit searcheth all things, yea, the deep things of God.
 For what man knoweth the things of a man, save the spirit of man which is in him? even so the things of God knoweth no man, but the Spirit of God.
 (1 Corinthians 2:10-11)

-The Bird tells us good news!
-And rather than informing on us to God, He intercedes for us
+You see, rather than informing on us to God, He intercedes for us

 he maketh intercession for the saints according to the will of God.
 (Romans 8:27)

 And He brings back the best of news from the King: